-You're not being selfish when you giving yourself self-care.
+You're not being selfish when you give yourself self-care.
 If anything, self-care is crucial for our physical, mental, emotional, and soul health.
 Self-care grounds us.
-It brings balance, harmony, and peace into our own lives, something that is not easy to find in our ever-crazy hectic lives.
+It brings balance, harmony, and peace into our own lives, something that's not easy to find in our ever-crazy hectic lives.

 Think about it – when we're feeling calm, loved and safe we're more willing and able to show compassion and empathy towards others.
 By practicing self-care, you're not only looking out for yourself but you're looking out for all the others that need your love, calmness, and kindness.

 There are many benefits to practicing self-care but here are three key advantages of giving yourself loving care.

 By practicing regular acts of self-care, you're increasing your ability to cope with the many daily stressors you face in your life.
 Think of all the things that happen every day that cause you to get stressed.
 Here are some ideas:

 Your boss nagging you for THAT report!